cockroachdb/docs/v22.2/node-shutdown.md

 - When using [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/) to run CockroachDB as a service, set the termination grace period with [`TimeoutStopSec`](https://www.freedesktop.org/software/systemd/man/systemd.service.html#TimeoutStopSec=) setting in the service file.

 - When using [Kubernetes](kubernetes-overview.html) to orchestrate CockroachDB, set the termination grace period with `terminationGracePeriodSeconds` in the [StatefulSet manifest](deploy-cockroachdb-with-kubernetes.html?filters=manual#configure-the-cluster).
+Refer to [Decommissioning and draining on Kubernetes](#decommissioning-and-draining-on-kubernetes).

 To determine an appropriate termination grace period: